rtts/debian/README.md

 The only program currently running on your fresh installation is SSH.
-Let's make sure it's running securely by logging in, configuring public/private key authentication, disabling password authentication, and then logging out again.
-Once you've accomplished that, you will have remote access with sudo powers, which is all that is needed to take full control over your computer.
+Let's make sure it's running securely by logging in, configuring public/private key authentication, and disabling password authentication, Once you've accomplished that, you will have remote access with sudo powers, which is all that is needed to take full control over your computer.

 On the host computer, run: